Introduction to Investment Banking

 It is mainly divided in

 - Front Office: People in this division face customers directly.
 It is a revenue-generating division.
-Activities include advisory services on merger & acquisitions, underwriting, trading, and research service.
+Activities include advisory services on mergers & acquisitions, underwriting, trading, and research service.

 - Middle Office: People in this division are responsible for information technology and risk management-related services.